News

 April 11, 2023

 Ruth Negru (Ph.D.
-BME Candidate), a Pritzker fellow, received a travel award for the Tissue Engineering Regenerative Medicine International Society Americas Conference (TERMIS-AM) conference in Boston.
+BME Candidate), a Pritzker fellow, received a travel award for the Tissue Engineering Regenerative Medicine International Society Americas (TERMIS-AM) conference in Boston.
 Through the support of the travel award and her Pritzker fellowship, Negru attended and presented two posters titled “Salt Effects on Hydrogel Nanoparticle Emulsion Stability en Masse” and “Biocompatible PEG Diacrylate and Fluorescein Disodium Salt (FDS) Hydrogel Nanocomposite Emulsion for Adipocyte Drug Delivery Platform” on her doctoral work.
 Negru’s adviser is Assistant Professor of Biomedical Engineering Marcella Vaicik.

 Negru also recently attended the Society for Biomaterials conference in San Diego where she gave an oral research presentation on her work titled “Hydrogel Nanocomposite Emulsion for siRNA Drug Delivery into Adipocytes.”